jaywunder/tech-check/README.md

  4. Jacob will look at your code and approve or reject your pull request

 ### Commits
-When you commit, you should have your commit title, with how long it took you to make the commit in this structure: `Initial Commit 1hour`.
-It is important you include the string "hour" in the commit name.
-We'll be using this structure to make sure our timestamps are correct.
+When you commit, you should have your commit title, with how long it took you to make the commit in this structure: `Initial Commit 1hour` or `Initial Commit 10minutes`.
+It is important you include the string "hour" or "minutes" in the commit name.
+We'll be using this structure to make sure our timestamps are correct and auto generate our time schedule

 ### File Structure
 Every p